xiangyu2022/DisfreeTestAPS/README.md

 - The postulated function of interest, denoted $postfunc$.

-**Step 1: Estimate parameters via Generalized Least Squares (GLS)** Obtain the parameter estimates by minimizing the generalized least squares objective.
+**Step 1: Estimate parameters via Generalized Least Squares (GLS).** Obtain the parameter estimates by minimizing the generalized least squares objective.
 This can be done by:

 <pre>import numpy as np
 from scipy.optimize import minimize